COPIM/website_production/copim_website/content/en/home/resources.md

 ### Experimental Publishing Compendium

 The **[Experimental Publishing Compendium](https://compendium.copim.ac.uk/)** is a guide and reference for scholars, publishers, developers, librarians and designers who want to challenge, push and redefine the shape, form and rationale of scholarly books.
 The compendium brings together tools, practices and books to promote the publication of experimental scholarly works.

+### Toolkit for running an Opening the Future programme at an academic press

+The Opening the Future model presents a potential route for the mass and sustainable transition to OA of many small-to-mid sized university presses.
+Liverpool University Press and Central European University Press are both successfully running the programme and as of the end of the first phase of COPIM had together accrued enough library funding to produce 20+ new OA monographs with many more in the pipeline.
+Opening the Future continues to grow with both publishers.
+One of the final deliverables for Work Package 3 was to produce a toolkit report which outlines, in detail, exactly how we implemented this model, including the documentation of challenges, resources, timetables, and activities.
+This toolkit report can be read and downloaded at DOI [10.5281/zenodo.7003979](https://zenodo.org/record/7003979).